-Buckman has a wide range of products for the protection of hardwood and softwood timber, logs, poles, posts, agricultural, landscape, and construction lumber.
+Protect your hardwood and softwood timber, logs, poles, posts, agricultural, landscape, and construction lumber with Buckman chemistries.
 The level of protection and inhibition of wood-destroying fungi is influenced by the protective value of the chemical and method of application as well as the penetration and retention of the preservative on the treated wood surface.

-Aside from fungal control to prevent wood rot or decay, Buckman also provides products for sequestering metal ions to ensure brighter lumber and prevent unsightly discoloration.
+Prevent unsightly discoloration and ensure brighter lumber with chemistries from Buckman that sequester metal ions.
 Our products provide protection against iron tannate stain formation when the lumber is treated in steel tanks or when water with high iron content is used.

-The GS-200 series of Buckman Flamebloc products are available for fire protection of the most common varieties of raw wood.
+Protect the most common varieties of raw wood from fire with the GS-200 series of Buckman Flamebloc products.
 The products can be applied in the last stages of the milling process or during the construction process.
-The product must penetrate into the raw wood to provide Class A or Class B fire protection.
+The product must penetrate the raw wood to provide Class A or Class B fire protection.
 The treated wood can be recoated with most common topcoats to achieve the desired finished look.
 In Canada, the products have passed CAN/ULC-S102 Surface Burning Characteristics of Building Materials and Assemblies and are now UL listed for this market.